Comcast and Charter Agree Not To Compete Against Each Other In Wireless

 You are roman_mir AICMFP.

-Doesnt Matter they control the GOV (Score:1)
+Doesnt Matter they control the GOV (Score:2, Interesting)

 Doesn't anyone remember the Concast / Time Warner Collusion from about 10 or so years ago